jannschu/datamatrix-rs/README.md

   several 1D and 2D codes using only PostScript.
 It is also available as a LaTeX package.
 [Port to JavaScript](https://github.com/metafloor/bwip-js).
 - A [perl module](https://github.com/mstratman/Barcode-DataMatrix) for encoding.
+- [iec16022](https://github.com/rdoeffinger/iec16022) is a Data Matrix encoder originally written by Andrews & Arnold Ltd. but is now maintained by Reimar Döffinger.
+It has a similar optimizing encoder.